joffreykern/joffreykern.github.io/_posts/2017-06-01-how-to-build-dotnet-core-project-with-vs-code.md

 Visual Code is a powerful code editor, but it needs some extensions to be usable in a .NET Core project.
 Here is a list of extensions you must have :
 * [C# By OmniSharp](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) - Provide Syntax Highlighting, IntelliSense, Debugging, etc...
-* [Nuget Package Manager](https://marketplace.visualstudio.com/items?itemName=jmrog.vscode-nuget-package-manager) - Lets you to add or remove package reference in csproj easily.
+* [Nuget Package Manager](https://marketplace.visualstudio.com/items?itemName=jmrog.vscode-nuget-package-manager) - Lets you add or remove package reference in csproj easily.
 Let's have a look at this extension, its page shows how to simple add a Nuget Package.
 * [C# Extensions](https://marketplace.visualstudio.com/items?itemName=jchannon.csharpextensions) - Add some snippets (ctor, prop, ...) and the template for a Class or an Interface.

 I advise to have at least C# By OmniSharp & Nuget Package Manager, because without them, it could be harder to work on a .net core project with VS Code...
 But it's still possible !